andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 #### Original Score: 3.5/5

 #### Original Review:
-A showy movie of romance and splendor - too much of romance and splendor, in fact.
-Especially in its first half, the loud soundtrack, fancy panning/zooming/flying shots, and weird bouts of humor all add up to annoy and exhaust rather than highlight the excellent silent performance.
+A showy movie of romance and splendor - too much romance and splendor, in fact.
+Especially in its first half, the loud soundtrack, fancy panning/zooming/flying shots, and weird bouts of humor all add up to annoy and exhaust rather than highlight the excellent central performance.
 This improves in the second half, with show-off shots that are quite nice and serve to highlight the peril Churchill stands in.
-But, then the romantic bit cuts in and ruins in with a bastardized version of history that does not seem realistic and indeed is utterly false.
-Still, the movie looks great, Oldman crafts a compelling portrayal, and overindulgence combined with a liberal interpretation of history are at least a far lesser sin than merely being boring or shallow.
+But, then the romantic bit cuts in and ruins that improvement with a bastardized version of history that does not seem realistic and [indeed is utterly false](http://time.com/5183140/gary-oldman-winston-churchill-true-history/).
+Still, the movie looks great, Oldman crafts a compelling portrayal, and overindulgence combined with a liberal interpretation of history are at least a far lesser sin than being boring or shallow.

 #### Current Score: 3.5/5

 #### Thoughts:
 The only movie among all of these I would not call great.
 This is an unusual case of a movie on which I am split, as I can find both great and not so great elements within it.
-Sadly, the combination of great and not so great makes for a not great movie.
+Sadly, great plus not so great equals not so great.

-As with the rest of these, my perspective on it has also been affected by external listening and reading, in this case [The Q&A with Jeff Goldsmith](http://www.theqandapodcast.com/2017/12/darkest-hour-anthony-mccarten-q.html
+As with the rest of these, my perspective on it has been affected a good deal by external listening and reading, in this case [The Q&A with Jeff Goldsmith](http://www.theqandapodcast.com/2017/12/darkest-hour-anthony-mccarten-q.html) which reveals many interesting tidbits such as:
-):

-* The podcast has an interview with the screenwriter Anthony McCarten, who has previously written The Theory of Everything.
+* The linked interview is with the screenwriter Anthony McCarten, who has previously written The Theory of Everything.
 My impression of the critical response to that one was that a sort-of schmaltzy Oscar bait flick, which is a broadly correct characterization of this movie as well.
 * The movie's chief theme is the power of words, but the case of Churchill hardly seems like a good case for that; many figures (MLK Jr. comes to mind) have made far far more impactful speeches than the ones shown the film.
 * There is also a focus on the wisdom of having uncertainty as a leader, but once more I don't think Churchill and Dunkirk are the best possible frames to tell that story.
-* Gary Oldman, who gives a memorable performance despite looking nothing like Churchill, had to go through 3 and a half hours of makeup each day to portray the part.
-Though it certainly is a good portrayal, it seems a bit overkill given that the movie's showy direction ultimately overshadows the acting and plenty of fine actors who look more like Churchill could have likely done a fine job as well...
+* Gary Oldman, who gives a memorable performance despite looking nothing like Churchill, had to go through three and a half hours of makeup each day to be able to look like the portly old Winston.
+Though it certainly is a good portrayal, it seems a bit overkill given that the movie's showy direction ultimately overshadows the acting and plenty of fine actors who look more like Churchill could have done a fine job as well...

 ## The Post
 {% figure %}